Top Nonprofit Funding Strategies – How Can Nonprofits Raise More Money?

 The COVID-19 pandemic stripped many nonprofits of their ability to fundraise in ways that traditionally brought in recurring and episodic revenue.
 Lockdowns and social distancing prevented in-person fundraising events from happening and made it difficult for nonprofits to make good on their grant and contract-based work in the community.

 The Nonprofit Leadership Center surveyed nonprofit CEOs and executive directors in March and November 2020 and found that the top challenge respondents reported during that time was fundraising.
 The primary concerns nonprofits expressed were canceling fundraising events, losing corporate partners and funders, not meeting funding requirements, and risk associated with government grants and contracts.(i)

-In this article, we will explore three proven nonprofit funding strategies to help organizations raise more money in 2021 and years to come.
+In this article, we will explore three proven nonprofit funding strategies to help organizations raise more money.
 With the help of top nonprofit CEOs, founders, and experts, we’ll explore each of these funding strategies in depth.

 You will learn how to:

 - Diversify your funding model with planned giving

 - Leverage strategic fundraising technology to raise more money

 - Organize peer-to-peer giving campaigns

 Nonprofit Funding Strategy 1: Diversify Your Funding Model With Planned Giving